-Cognitive Behavioural Therapy in London (CBT)
+Cognitive Behavioural Therapy in London

-Cognitive behavioural therapy is a form of psychotherapy which combines cognitive and behavioural therapies.
+In simple terms, CBT is a form of psychotherapy which combines cognitive and behavioural therapies.
 The cognitive element looks specifically at how our thoughts can create our feelings and mood, and the behavioural therapy component examines the relationship between our behaviours and thoughts.

 How many CBT sessions do I need?

 The number of cognitive therapy sessions depends on your presenting issues.
 Cognitive behavioural therapy tends to be short term when the presenting issues are non-complex.
 At the first consultation you can discuss how many sessions may be indicated.

 Conquer your negative thinking – the Harley Therapy™ approach

 Here at Harley Therapy™, London, cognitive behavioural therapists will help you work on your thoughts and behaviours to help improve how you feel.

 Your therapist will help you make sense of overwhelming problems by breaking them down into smaller parts.
 This makes it easier to see how they are connected and how they affect you.
 For example, your thoughts about a problem can affect how you feel physically and emotionally, and consequently how you act.